Asia-Europe-Africa Submarine Cable Systems

 RJK (Russia-Japan-Korea) is a submarine cable system linking Russia, Japan and Korea.
 The RJK cable consists of two fiber pairs, stretches of 1762 Km, with three cable landing station:

 The RJK cable system was designed with 560 Mbps PDH system over each fiber pair.
-The RJK cable system began operation in January 1995.
+The RJK cable system began operation in January 1995 and retired in 2008.

 The RJCN (or Russia-Japan Cable Network) is a 1800-km submarine cable system with diverse cable routes connecting Japan and Russia, with a design capacity of 640 Gbps.
 The RJCN was ready for service on September 5 2008.
 By interconnecting with the Transit Europe Asia (TEA) terrestrial cable, the RJCN and the TEA can offer the shortest latency (approximately 196 ms) between Tokyo and London.
 And 10 Gbps transparent wavelength is available on the RJCN and TEA route.

-The Hokkaido-Sakhalin Cable System (HSCS) is a undersea cable system between Ishikari, Hokkaido in Japan and Nevelsk, Sakhalin in Russia, jointly built by TTK and NTT.
-The HSCS has a design capacity of 640 Gbps, with a total cable length of 500 km.
-And the HSCS was ready for service on July 3, 2008.
-With the seamless combination of the HSCS and the Europe-Russia-Asia (ERA), a trans-Russia terrestrial backbone of TTK, NTT and TTK can offer an alternative and low latency route for the traffic between Asia and Europe.
+The Hokkaido-Sakhalin Cable System (HSCS) is a 500km undersea cable system between Ishikari, Hokkaido in Japan and Nevelsk, Sakhalin in Russia, jointly built by TTK and NTT, ready for service on July 3, 2008

-The IMEWE ( India-Middle East-Western Europe) submarine cable is a 13000km submarine cable system which links India & Europe via Middle.
+The IMEWE ( India-Middle East-Western Europe) submarine cable is a 12091km submarine cable system which links India & Europe via Middle.